AyoToluSam/data-structures_algorithms_solutions/README.md

 # Data Structures, Algorithms and Problem Solutions

-This is a folder containing codes I've written on data structures and algorithms, as well as problem solutions from LeetCode, CodeSignal and many other sources.
+This folder contains codes I've written on data structures and algorithms, as well as problem solutions from LeetCode, CodeSignal and other sources.

 # Language